Psycic101/gravity-forms-prepopulate/README.md

 ## Changelog
 ### 0.1.1
+* Works in MultiSite environment where there is no dropdown for plugin menu
 * Removed Active Campaign input to make form more generic
 * Moved settings under Gravity Forms instead of Plugins submenu